pqrs-org/Karabiner-Elements/README.md

 # Karabiner-Elements

-Karabiner-Elements provides a subset of the features planned for the next generation [Karabiner](https://pqrs.org/osx/karabiner) for macOS Sierra.
-The current version of Karabiner does not work with Sierra, so Karabiner-Elements was created to keep Sierra users up and running until a new version of Karabiner is published.
+Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra or later.

+[Karabiner](https://pqrs.org/osx/karabiner) stopped working because of the keyboard driver architecture changes at macOS Sierra.
+Thus, Karabiner-Elements was made from scratch for new macOS.

 ## Project Status

 Karabiner-Elements is ready to use today.
 It provides a useful subset of Karabiner's features that you can begin using immediately.

-You can download the latest Karabiner-Elements from https://pqrs.org/latest/karabiner-elements-latest.dmg
+You can download the latest Karabiner-Elements from https://pqrs.org/osx/karabiner/

 ### Old releases